Web Apps Overview

 Current Vulnerabilities (which is a collapsible section) provides you with charts that show the current vulnerability counts in the following categories:

-1. By Severity – which allows you to quickly focus on the most severe vulnerabilities.
+1. By Severity – allows you to quickly focus on the most severe vulnerabilities.

 2. By Status – to easily discern the current vulnerabilities statuses.